Davenport Road

 Davenport Road is an east–west arterial road in Toronto, Ontario, Canada.
-It is believed to follow an old native trail along the foot of the scarp of the old shoreline of glacial Lake Iroquois.
+It is believed to be the oldest road in Toronto, starting as a native trail called "old portage" along the shoreline scarp of Glacial Lake Iroquois.
 It currently runs from Yonge Street in the east to Old Weston Road in the west.

-The road is believed to follow part of a First Nations trail, connecting the Don River and the Humber River.
+Davenport Road may be the oldest road in Toronto, it is the shoreline of Glacial Lake Iroquois and its first use as a trail is unknown and may be over 10,000 years old.
+The archeology is on a First Nations trail, connecting the Don River and the Humber River.
 It was known as "Gete-Onigaming," Ojibwe for "at the old portage."
 From the Don River, the trail followed the Rosedale Valley Road up to the current Davenport Road.
 The trail followed Davenport to Old Weston Road and St. Clair Avenue, then west along St. Clair to the Lambton area, then followed the route of the current Dundas Street to the Humber.
 The trail, which continued along the modern route of Kingston Road east of the Don, and what is now Dundas Street west of the Humber.
 The Toronto portion of the trail had several earlier names, including "Plank Road", "Bull Road", and "the new road to Niagara"—but by 1797, it was known as Davenport Road.
 The section east of Bathurst Street was originally a part of Vaughan Road.

 The road was named after the 1797 Davenport house of soldier John McGill, situated in the vicinity of the northeast corner of Bathurst and Davenport.
 It was likely named for Major Davenport stationed at Fort York.
 Colonel Joseph Wells bought the property and demolished the house 1821 McGill's estate.
 Wells served as a legislator, bank director and treasurer of Upper Canada College.
 George Dupont Wells, his son, inspired the naming of Dupont Street and Wells Hill Avenue.